February 15, 2026

 • Available in wide

-Since 2005, the Targhee Mid has been one of KEEN's best sellers, thanks to its moderate price and out-of-the-box comfort.
+Since 2005, the Targhee Mid has been KEEN's best hiking boot, thanks to its moderate price and out-of-the-box comfort.
 Targhees have plenty of soft EVA foam, making them a cushy option for hikers.
 This boot's soft, nubuck leather uppers break in quickly and provide (a little) more ankle protection than the shoe-cut Targhee Low (see below).
 Overall, though, Targhees don't have the best ankle support, waterproofing, or durability.
 Still, the average hiker may find plenty to like about the Targhee Mid.
 I love its wide toe box, which protects your toes and lets them splay out naturally on the trail.
-Its price has also dropped slightly for 2025, making it a better buy than it's been the past couple of years.

 Men's KEEN Targhee IV Mid